Edwardsburg, Michigan

-Edwardsburg is a village within Ontwa Township in Cass County in the U.S. state of Michigan, northeast of South Bend.
+Edwardsburg is a village within Ontwa Township in Cass County in the U.S. state of Michigan, northeast of South Bend, Indiana.
 The population was 1,304 at the 2020 census.
 It is part of the South Bend-Mishawaka, IN-MI, Metropolitan Statistical Area.

 History

 Edwardsburg was established in 1828 in an area that had previously been known as Beardsley's Prairie.
 It was incorporated as a village in 1911, and is named after Abraham Edwards, a politician and early settler of the area.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.01 sqmi, of which 0.91 sqmi is land and 0.10 sqmi is water.